Ibn Lahi'a: Biography

 Nothing is known about Ibn Lahi'a's early years of his life, except that he was probably born in Egypt in the year 714/5 to a family of Yemeni origin.
 As a historian and a collector of hadith, Ibn Lahi'a gained fame around Egypt, which at the time was part of the Abbasid Caliphate (750–1258).
 Due to his great reputation of being a respected learned man among his contemporaries, the Abbasid caliph al-Mansur personally appointed him to the position of Qadi of Egypt, which he occupied from 772 to 780.
 The caliph also issued him a payment of 30 dinars per month as a salary.
 He died in the year 790.
 According to the massive encyclopedic work Siyar A'lam al-Nubala (سير أعلام النبلاء; lit.
 The Lives of Noble Figures) of Al-Dhahabi (d.
 1348), Ibn Lahia's library and the books within, were burned in a fire which occurred in the year 786.

 Assessment

 According to the historian Pavel Pavlovich, Ibn Lahi'a is among "the most disparaged second-[Islamic] century traditionists".
 The 9th-century historian Ibn Sa'd considered him a da'if ('weak') authority, while al-Juzajani dismissed traditions emanating from him as "unreliable", invalid for use in legal arguments or for transmission.
 The basis for much of the Islamic scholarly criticism of Ibn Lahi'a is frequent omission of one to three informants in his isnads (chains of transmission of historical information).
-The burning of his books in his house fire was dismissed by Yahya ibn Ma'in (d.
+The alleged burning of his books in his house fire was dismissed by Yahya ibn Ma'in (d.
 847) as the justification for Ibn Lahi'a's omissions.